-You'd be surprised how often companies or people that manufacture goods neglect to plan how they will package that product in order to get it to their customer quickly and in one piece.
-“On the manufacturing and industrial side,” says Alicia Guillette, Vice President of Valley Box, “the packaging design typically just needs to be strong enough to transport the product to the end customer, damage free.”
+You'd be surprised how often companies or people that manufacture goods neglect to plan how they will package that product to get it to their customers quickly and in one piece.
+“On the manufacturing and industrial side,” says Alicia Guillette, President of Valley Box, “the packaging design typically just needs to be strong enough to transport the product to the end customer, damage-free.”

 In some cases, the package may even remain with the product a bit longer, such as in the case with bases that have integrated support components.

-If we focus on original equipment manufacturers (OEM's), it's important for buyers to understand that not all wood crates are created equal.
-Many packaging design factors can affect the lifespan of a wood crate such as quality of wood and materials, building technique, hardware or steel integration.
+If we focus on original equipment manufacturers (OEM's), buyers need to understand that not all wood crates are created equal.
+Many packaging design factors can affect the lifespan of a wood crate such as quality of wood and materials, building technique, hardware, or steel integration.

 Depending on the options chosen an industrial design can handle almost any product whether it be large or small, heavy or fragile, temperature sensitive or durable.
 The design possibilities alone are almost infinite.
 Just check out just some of the packaging design options for building only the base of a crate!

 Sometimes companies will opt for ATA cases (Airport Transport Association) or plastic cases thinking that the life span is much longer than that of a wood crate.
 However, a wood crate can last for the same amount of time as these other products, while remaining green to help preserve the environment.
 Upgrade options range from:

 Lumber & plywood

 Beyond durability, individuals and companies small and large may want to set their products apart from the competition.
 In fact, in the major retail brand sector, custom packaging design has literally become a part of the product’s appeal.
 The presentation and “unboxing” experience can be one of the most memorable aspects of the customer experience.